 which was the day on which Jesus was crucified, and Holy Saturday, which is the transition between the crucifixion and resurrection.

 There are a number of rituals included in the celebration that have little to do with the crucifixion or resurrection.
 Christians attend Sunday church services with their families, many in new clothing purchased specifically for the holiday.
 In the United States, families color Easter eggs, and participate in Easter egg hunts.

 The Easter Bunny is a mythical figure similar to Santa Claus.
 In addition to hiding the eggs, the bunny is also responsible for delivering chocolates and other candies to the Easter baskets of children.
 Most European countries celebrate with colored eggs and the Easter bunny.

 Easter Around the World

 Children from Sweden, Denmark, and Finland celebrate Easter by painting eggs and dressing as witches.
-They go door to door and receive decorated pussy willows.
+They go door to door and receive decorated willows.
 Following the collection, families gather to enjoy a large Easter feast that usually includes potatoes, eggs, salmon, and herring.